loyjoy/welcome/help/bots/processes/subprocesses/salesforce.md

-## Salesforce
+## Salesforce Service Cloud

-Use this for any data exchange with Salesforce Service Cloud.
+Integrate Salesforce Service Cloud into the process.